svelte-add/svelte-add/README.md

 ```

 So, to exclude a feature you weren't using that was still included in the boilerplate anyway, *don't* run its corresponding command.
 Suppose you only wanted PostCSS and to host on Firebase, then drop the `svelte-add-tailwindcss` and `svelte-add-graphql` commands.

+## 🎁 Contributing
+This is a community project!
+Here are some ways you can help:
+* Battle test (combinations of) adders to make sure they're always composable and find other edge cases, bugs, etc.
+* Fix known issues and missing features in an adder per the open issues on its repository.
+* Read [this repository's open issues](https://github.com/babichjacob/svelte-adders/issues) to talk about ideas for new adders.
+* If you're ready to make a new adder, try using an existing adder's repository as a template [and change it up to make it add the functionality you want](https://usepreset.dev/).
+* Create a [pull request](https://github.com/babichjacob/svelte-adders/pulls) to add your project to this list.

 ---